 The Tswana Limestone Quarry is situated in the Molopo River Catchment within the Quaternary Catchment D41A of the Crocodile West and Marico Catchment Management Area.
-The Polfonteinspruit flows alongside the northern boundary of the Tswana Quarry and flows into the Lotlhakane tributary which drains into the Molopo River.
-The Molopo River is located approximately 42 km downstream of the project site.
+The Polfonteinspruit flows alongside the northern boundary of

-The Crocodile West and Marico Catchment Management Strategy highlights that the above mentioned catchment is situated on a high yielding aquifer system, which is associated with boreholes which can yield between 5l/s to 20l/s.
+The Crocodile West and Marico Catchment Management Strategy highlights that the above-mentioned catchment is situated on a high yielding aquifer system, which is associated with boreholes which can yield between 5l/s to 20l/s.
 This water resource is most valued in this region.
 As such, the Catchment Management Strategy highlights the importance of groundwater, through strategy 1.3, and suggests that the quality and quantity of this water resource be monitored (DWAF, 2004).
 Lafarge Mining has upheld this policy by only making use of one borehole to extract groundwater.